 Do you or someone you know have a lazy eye?
 Get in touch with us today and we’ll offer you a highly effective vision therapy program for an enhanced quality of life.

-We serve patients from McDonough, Morrow, Ellenwood, Jonesboro and throughout Georgia.
+We serve patients from McDonough, Stockbridge, Ellenwood, Jonesboro and throughout Georgia.